Mt. Diablo Images

 I have been painting Mt.
-Diablo since I arrived here from Rhode Island, by way of Boston, thirty six years ago.
+Diablo since I arrived here from Rhode Island, by way of Boston, 44 years ago.
 It has been an ongoing subject no matter what else I was working on at the time.
 New Englanders, and in particular Rhode Islanders, tend to be somewhat sedentary.
 A thirty minute drive is an adventure for which we pack a lunch and extra clothes in case of inclement weather.
 If there is a mountain involved, we may just prefer the long view.

 Because of this I was never one to hike around on it (although I have) and I have found that I can appreciate it much more from a distance as it pokes it's summit(s) above buildings in Concord, above the waters of the Delta and over the refineries in Benicia and Martinez.
 From what I have read, Hokusai had the same feelings and perspective regarding Mt.
 Fuji, so I am in good company here.

 It is visible from everywhere I go these days.
 A magical presence just ahead or over my shoulder, always sustaining and inspiring when it seems so little else does....

 Warren Dreher, Concord CA 2010 (Statement from Danville Art Association Exhibition)

 I recently found some images from my first painting show and inaugural exhibit at the Mr. Diablo Summit Museum.
 Early 1990"s.
 After hanging the work I remember driving back down the mountain that night, in the fog, with my friend Shirley, quite an experience.